Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 If your money tree is not getting enough fertilization, there will be a lack of nutrition, leading to droopy leaves and the leaning of the plant.

 Even overfertilization can be damaging to your money tree.
-If you make the mistake of thinking that giving the plant more fertilizer will bring more growth to it, you are entirely wrong.
+If you think that giving the plant more fertilizer will bring more growth to it, you are entirely wrong.

 When you overfertilize your money tree, it will make your plant dry and even burn the roots.
 All these will damage your plant and make it weak.
 Finally, you will have a leaning money tree.

-All house plants require pruning to remain in shape and get rid of damaged parts from time to time.
+All house plants require pruning to remain in shape and get rid of damaged parts occasionally.
 However, there will be consequences if you don’t prune your plant.

 Lack of pruning will make your money tree heavy and cause uneven growth.
 If you don’t prune your money tree on time, it will start becoming bulky on one side, due to which it will lean and might even fall.

-If you have a root-bound money tree that hasn’t been repotted for a long time, it can start drooping and leaning due to weakness.
+A root-bound money tree that hasn’t been repotted for a long time can start drooping and leaning due to weakness.

 If you notice that the roots of your money tree are coming out of the drainage holes of its pot, you should understand that it is root-bound, and you need to repot it immediately.

-If you want to fix a leaning money tree or prevent leaning, you need to take care of its basic requirements such as lighting, watering, and fertilizing.
+If you want to fix a leaning money tree or prevent Falling Over, you need to take care of its basic requirements, such as lighting, watering, and fertilizing.
 Let’s understand these in detail.

-Keep your money tree in a bright spot
+1) Keep your money tree in a bright spot.

-The money trees enjoy living in a bright environment where they get ample indirect sunlight throughout the day.
+The money trees enjoy living in a bright environment with ample indirect sunlight throughout the day.

 The money tree can tolerate direct sunlight during sunrise and sunset when the intensity of the light remains low.
 But, for the rest of the day, it requires indirect light.